bntjah/lancache/README.md

 * 3-7-2017 bn_ & Nexusofdoom
     * DNS
         * Added additional domain for Blizzard CDN
+* 3-27-2017 Travispk
+    * DNS
+        * Cleaned up Readme
+	* Cleaned up interfaces
+	* Made some tweaks to unbound.conf to make it faster and lower the TTL if changes are necessary during event
 ## Installation

 ### Quick Installation on a clean Debian